czhong720/academic-kickstart/content/home/research.md

 <b>Ocean and Global Climate</b>

 Methane releasing from the seafloor may have impacts on the global climate in Earth history.
-Methane seep environments are unique and isolated ecosystems in the deep ocean.
+Methane seep environments are unique ecosystems in the deep ocean.
 My research is to reconstruct the oceanic biogeochemical processes based on rock records using geochemistry methods (e.g., isotopes).
 Besides, coupling genomic evidence better to understand the role of microbial communities in the methane seeps.
 This knowledge can be harnessed to look at seafloor methane's stability today with a future view under current global warming.

 <b>Genome Mining of Deep Ocean Biomass</b>